-Stephen Ward joined South as goalkeeper in August 1995 and would remain first choice up until the end of 2010 and was considered the best amateur keeper around.
+Stephen Ward joined South as goalkeeper in August 1995 and remained first choice up until the end of 2010 and was considered the best amateur keeper around.

 During his playing days Stephen amassed 427 first team appearances putting him fourth in South's all time chart and recorded a club record 131 clean sheets eclipsing the previous record held by Peter Eales.